 While it isn’t the easiest task, soundproofing a wall doesn’t have to be very hard (or costly) either.
 It depends a lot on which method you choose.

 The easiest and the least expensive fix is to hang soundproof curtains or moving blankets along your walls.
 I’ll admit, it isn’t the most eye-catching solution, but it works fairly well.
-Panels made from soundproof foam or acoustic fabric can also work.
+Panels made from acoustic foam or fabric can also work.

 A lot of walls have small cracks, gaps or crevices in them.
 Even if it’s hard to tell that they’re there, they can make it easier for noise to get through.
 To remedy this problem, you can fill those cracks, gaps and so forth with acoustic caulk.